 World Laughter Day was celebrated in hundreds of cities this year across in 63 countries on our count (possibly more, and if so we just don’t know about it): all over Western and most of Eastern Europe, North America, Asia/Pacific (Taiwan, China, South Korea, Australia, New Zealand), parts of South America, Parts of North & South Africa and a volley of island nations across 4 of the 5 oceans (Pacific, Atlantic, Indian and Southern).

 This is a nervous stand-up comedian’s dream audience.
 Not only will they laugh at anything, apparently they will also laugh at absolutely nothing.
 Laughter yoga, yes seriously, has become a popular stressbuster worldwide.
+It originated in Mumbai with Dr Madan Kataria who combined breathing exercises from yoga with laughter.
 The premise is that laughter — spontaneous or contrived — releases endorphins in the body that relieve anxiety.

 Whitney Munro did not think that as a fitness specialist and mother she had to take a class just to learn how to laugh.
 But she signed up for laughter yoga class and second-guessed herself all the way to the American School of Laughter Yoga in Chicago.
 Two days later, she returned home exhilarated, eager and certified to teach laughter therapy to the seniors she helps at Fairview senior living community in Downers Grove, Illinois.